SamuelLira99/YadBomb/README.md

 ## Dependencies

-YadBomb depends on some packages that should be installed in your **Linux** system in order to work properly:
+YadBomb depends on some packages that will automaticaly be installed in your **Linux** system in order to work properly:
 - yad (Provides the GTK dialogs used in the script)

 - xterm (a terminal that is bound to X server)